Designing Fixy Dashboard

-See how I turned fragmented service requests into a seamless, trackable experience—keeping users informed and in charge of their home projects.
+See how I turned fragmented service requests into a seamless, trackable experience and keeping users informed and in charge of their home projects.

-Design a dashboard that simplifies complex request flows, clearly communicates request limits and statuses, and helps users manage ongoing, declined, or expired requests with confidence.
+Design a dashboard that simplifies complex request flows, clearly communicates request limits and statuses, and helps users manage ongoing or declined requests with confidence.

 How might I...